 Optional modules for Year 3 - FHEQ Level 6

-Students must choose to do either ELI3033 or ELI3034.
-They also choose 3 of the listed 15-credit optional modules (1 in one semester and 2 in the other).
+Students must choose to do either ELI3033 or ELI3034 (45 credits).
+In addition, they choose 3 optional modules, 1 in one semester and 2 in the other.

 Teaching on our English Literature with Creative Writing programmes is both stimulating and encouraging.
 You experience a wide range of teaching methods, including lectures, seminars, tutorials and workshops.

 In Year 1, in addition to lectures, you will work closely with tutors and your fellow students in smaller seminar groups.
 The creative writing workshops introduce you to peer feedback, editing, and brainstorming techniques.

 During Years 2 and 3, you will become increasingly independent, participating in seminars in Year 2 and contributing to student-led sessions in Year 3.

 All learning is fully supported by the University’s virtual learning environment, and you will acquire a range of computing skills through the programme.